CorrelAid/hugo-website/content/en/about/ethics-committee.md

 It is also the  point of contact to report violations of the Code of Conduct:
 If you come across a situation that appears to violate the CorrelAid [Code of Conduct](/en/about/codeofconduct), if you want to raise a concern about a possible breach of the Code of Conduct, or if you experienced or witnessed a behavior that does not align  with our working principles, the ethics committee is here to support you.

-You can reach the ethics committee by contacting [ethics@correlaid.org](mailto:ethics@correlaid.org).
+You can reach the ethics committee by contacting [ethics@correlaid.org](mailto:ethics@correlaid.org) or via the [#ask-the-ethics-committee Slack channel](https://correlaid.slack.com/archives/C04DTBFUM1Q).

 ## Members